awsdocs/amazon-connect-admin-guide/doc_source/connect-slr.md

 ## What are service\-linked roles \(SLR\) and why are they important?<a name="what-is-slr"></a>

 Amazon Connect uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
-A service\-linked role is a unique type of IAM role that is linked directly to Amazon Connect\.
+A service\-linked role is a unique type of IAM role that is linked directly to an Amazon Connect instance\.

 Service\-linked roles are predefined by Amazon Connect and include [all the permissions](#slr-permissions) that Amazon Connect requires to call other AWS services on your behalf\.